rscode999/cnet/documentation/documentation.md

 *Signature:* `void set_name(std::string new_name)`

-Sets the name of the layer.
+Sets the display name of the layer.

+Does not change the layer's variable name.

 **Parameters**